 Part of the slow fashion movement is about educating consumers where their clothing has been and where it is going.
 For anyone interested in learning about the current state of the retail industry, I highly recommend “Overdressed: The Shockingly High Cost of Cheap Fashion”.

 So before you pull out the plastic, remember to do some research on those pair of heels that you fell in love with.
 At the very least, it’s important to know what it’s made out of, where and how they were manufactured, and any political affiliations the company might have.
 Not only does this curb impulsive purchases, but shouldn’t your money go towards supporting companies whose ethics mirror your own?
 Personally that means I try to buy only natural materials from local and sweatshop-free companies.
-If you’re interested in American companies, here are my twelve favorite retailers that manufacture in the USA.

 Quality over Quantity